-- Hooker With A Heart of Gold: Cass, the Clara sisters, Daisy, and later on Jeremy.
+- Hooker with a Heart of Gold: Cass, the Clara sisters, Daisy, and later on Jeremy.

-- Hope is Scary: Jeremy fears recovering and feels that he should live out his life in punishment.
+- Hope Is Scary: Jeremy fears recovering and feels that he should live out his life in punishment.
 Lindon is the one to point this out to Ian, using this to explain why Jeremy became a prostitute.

-- I'm Not Hungry: As result of Greg's physical and sexual abuse, Jeremy hardly eats anything, even when he is at boarding school during the week.
+- I'm Not Hungry: As result of Greg's abuse, Jeremy hardly eats anything, even when he is at boarding school during the week.
 Every time the family is eating a meal or he is seen eating with his roommates at school they comment that he needs to eat more, or asks if he's sick because he's picking at what little food he has on his plate.
 When not brought up directly, the reader is reminded by how sickly skinny Jeremy appears as the story goes on.

 Ian: Has he always been this thin?
 Here and there...
 Thin body, as if he'd fall apart.
 The bedside lamp seems to shine through, as if he'd disappear.

 - Innocently Insensitive: Ian does this to Jeremy when he actively tries to make their new step-family a happy one.
-What he doesn't know is that his father is sexually abusing Jeremy.
+What he doesn't know is that his father is abusing Jeremy.